trimstray/nginx-admins-handbook/README.md

 ## Printable high-res hardening cheatsheets

-I created two versions of printable posters with hardening cheatsheets (High-Res 5000x8200) based on recipes from this handbook:
+I created two versions of printable posters with hardening cheatsheets (High-Res 5000x8200).
+They are based on recipes from this handbook:

   > For `*.xcf` and `*.pdf` formats please see [this](https://github.com/trimstray/nginx-admins-handbook/tree/master/static/img) directory.

 - **A+** with all **100%’s** on @ssllabs and **120/100** on @mozilla observatory:

   > It provides the highest scores of the SSL Labs test.
-Setup is very restrictive with 4096-bit private key, only TLS 1.2 and also modern strict TLS cipher suites (non 128-bits).
+Setup is very restrictive with 4096-bit private key, only TLS 1.2, and also modern strict TLS cipher suites (non 128-bits).

 <p align="center">
   <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/cheatsheets/nginx-hardening-cheatsheet-tls12-100p.png" alt="nginx-hardening-cheatsheet-100p" width="92%" height="92%">